dinakidane/coffee-lovers/README.md

 ## Credits

 - Thank you to everyone on Slack and those on Tutor support who have continously helped me during this time.
 It definitely has been the most challenging project so far.
 - ChatGPT was an immense and great help.
-It provided me with resolutions to bugs/errors and tips which led me to the right direction.
+It provided me with resolutions to bugs/errors, tips and resources which led me to the right direction.